Looking for faux pumpkins? Here are some of my favorite faux pumpkins with textures like metal and wood and glitter and straw and so much more.

 I pull them out every year.

 And this year?
-I found SUPER SIMILAR ONES at Target.
+I found SUPER SIMILAR ONES.

 You can see them here.

-(total aside: at the risk of stating the obvious, Target has an amazing pumpkin selection this year.)
+(total aside: at the risk of stating the obvious, 2022 has an amazing pumpkin selection this year.)

 This wood pumpkin is my most asked about pumpkin.